rizac/me-compute/README.md

 Install the program: From the directory where you cloned `mecompute`:

-1. [Optional] If you want to be safer and install **exactly** the dependencies with the tested versions, and you are sure not to have conflicts with existing dependencies (e.g., your virtualenv is empty and not supposed to have other packages installed), then run beforehand: `pip install -r ./requirements.txt` or `pip install -r ./requirements.dev.txt` (the latter if you want to run tests)
+1. [Optional] If you want to be safer and install **exactly** the dependencies with the tested versions, and you don't have conflicts with existing dependencies (e.g., your virtualenv is empty and not supposed to have other packages installed), then you can run: `pip install -r ./requirements.txt` or `pip install -r ./requirements.dev.txt` (the latter if you want to run tests)

-3. Install the program:
+2. Install the program:
    ```bash
    pip install .
    ```